Arau/hugo-docs-playground/content/v2/docs/reference/filesystems.md

 However if the StorageOS CLI is used to mount a device then an ext4 filesystem will be created by default.

-### CSI Driver

-When using StorageOS with the CSI driver, StorageOS is responsible for running mkfs against the block device that pods mount.
-StorageOS is able to create ext2, ext3, ext4 and xfs file systems.